 The following block diagram shows the typical interactions between the Bacula Services for a backup job.
 Each block represents in general a separate process (normally a daemon).
 In general, the Director oversees the flow of information.
 It also maintains the Catalog.

-New Features in 5.2.x
+New Features in 7.0.0

-This chapter presents the new features that have been added to the next Community version of Bacula that is not yet released.
+This chapter presents the new features that have been added to the various versions of Bacula.